 Deadlines, problems, and potential consequences can be good examples of negative motivation for an internally-motivated person.

 One of the easiest ways to identify someone’s motivational direction is to ask them to describe a goal.
 What kind of words do they use?
 Do they talk about what they want or do they default to a list of things they don’t want?

 So how can you as a manager motivate your sales team?
 You probably have a mix of all four dimensions, and what works for one won’t work for others.

-There are many ways to motivate based on personality and motivational type—so many in fact that we decided to write an eBook about it!
-Our eBook will be available on our free resources page next week.
-In the meantime, here are a few posts about motivation to get you started:
+As you might expect, there are many ways to motivate based on personality and motivational type.
+There are so many in fact that we decided to write an eBook about it!
+Our eBook is available below.
+But first, don't miss these great resources for motivation!

 Thanks to flickr user istolethetv for the great image!